prosper74/My-React-Portfolio/README.md

 Clone the repository and cd into the project directory
 Run `npm install`
 To run locally, run `npm start`
+To use the contact form, create an account with emailjs, set up your account and pass the required ID's into the `sendEmail` function in `Contact.jsx`
 To deploy, run `npm run build`

 ## Built With